wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 		- -
 	- 2 Installing Docker
 		- -
 		- Docker for Mac and Docker for Windows are a collection of components that installs everything you need to get started with Docker.
 It includes a tiny virtual machine shipped with a wrapper script to manage it.
 The virtual machine runs the daemon and provides a local Docker daemon on OS X and Microsoft Windows.
 The Docker client binary, docker, is installed natively on these platforms and connected to the Docker daemon running in the virtual machine.
-It replaces the legacy Docker Toolbox and Boot2Docker. #space
+It replaces the legacy Docker Toolbox and Boot2Docker. #ñspace
 		- -
 	- 3 Getting Started with Docker
 		- -
 		- By default, when we run just docker ps, we will only see the running containers.
-When we specify the -a flag, the docker ps command will show us all containers, both stopped and running. #space
+When we specify the -a flag, the docker ps command will show us all containers, both stopped and running. #ñspace
 		- -
 		- -
 		- How can you name a container? #card